Something went wrong

 Adoption of solar home heating systems in Richmond

-The most eco-friendly heating option is solar.
-With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Today, 16,434 homes in Richmond are heated with active solar arrays.
-This is a 539% gain from 2014, when 2,573 homes incorporated active solar heating.
+Solar is the most environmentally friendly of all heating fuels.
+With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+Now, 16,434 homes in Richmond are heated with active solar arrays.
+This is a 8% gain from 2024, when 15,259 homes used active solar heating.

 Richmond County Heating Oil Trends